altertable-ai/arrow-convert/README.md

 However unlike serde's traits provide an exhaustive and flexible mapping to the serde data model, arrow_convert's traits provide a much more narrower mapping to arrow's data structures.

-Specifically, the `ArrowSerialize` trait provides the logic to serialize a type to the corresponding `arrow::array::ArrayBuilder`.
-The `ArrowDeserialize` trait deserializes a type from the corresponding `arrow::array::ArrowArray`.
+Specifically, the `ArrowSerialize` trait provides the logic to serialize a type to the corresponding `arrow_array::builder::ArrayBuilder`.
+The `ArrowDeserialize` trait deserializes a type from the corresponding `arrow_array::ArrowArray`.

 ### Workarounds